d-miller/d-miller.github.io/_posts/2015-5-26-Stereotypes-Table.md

 ## Two examples of interactive graphics in the news

 This post aims to reach both people looking to learn more about (a) interactive graphics and (b) gender bias in science.
-I discuss two examples here, describe my international study in more depth, and then present the interactive table [click here to jump to the table].
+I discuss two examples here, describe my international study in more depth, and then present the interactive table.
 A follow-up post will talk about how I made the table.

 ### Example #1: Interactive table [[D3.js](http://d-miller.github.io/Why-Learn-D3/)]